Can you hike right from the inn?

 Call us at 800-288-6491 or email for our rafting company recommendations.

-We have three local courses, a putting course downtown and a driving range in Cashmere.
+We have two local courses, a putting course downtown and a driving range in Cashmere.

 Leavenworth Golf Course.
 509-548-7267.
 This is a public course, right along the river and just across the refuge from Run of the River.
 Five minutes by car.
-Green fees are $22, carts are available.
 You can call the Monday of the week you'd like to play for a tee time.
 Or, call us and we'll set it up for you.
 Weekends are busy!

 Kahler Glen near Lake Wenatchee.
 509-763-4025.
 Kahler Glen is a private course, about twenty-five minutes from the inn.
 Rolling hills, carts are suggested for the sane.
 Rates are about the same as the Leavenworth Golf Club.